Nicholas was born in 1974 in Kent, and was educated at Chatham House Grammar School

 Nicholas married Helen in 1997 and they are currently living with their family in Gravesend, Kent.

 He is a member of the Musicians’ Union, British Double Reed Society & Clarinet & Saxophone Society of Great Britain.
 Between 1999 and 2004 he served on Gravesham Arts Council’s Executive Committee, representing in turn 3D Studios & himself, as an individual member of the Arts Council.
 This has involved him in assisting with grant & sponsorship application decisions, providing sound reinforcement for arts festivals, and supporting other member societies in their regular events.
-Since 2004, he has maintained his membership of the Arts Council.

 Between 1996 & 1998, he set-up & conducted the London South-East Methodist Youth Choir, a group of young people mainly based at Sittingbourne & Gravesend Methodist Churches, performing concerts in both home churches, Folkestone, and Pembury, and services across the District.
 He was also the Musical Director & conductor of the Northara Singers, a group of mainly retired ladies who performed in & about the Gravesham area, from 1997 until January 2001.